 These groups are intended for individuals with autism who are 21 years or older, have had previous individual counseling, and are able to be a part of a group.
 No previous experience in a group is required.
 The purpose of the groups is to provide information and emotional support to the members on both general and specific issues related to their coping with the challenges of autism.
-The format of the groups is both structured and informal, and has included addressing specific topics (e.g. getting along with coworkers), discussing real-life issues, and having part of the one hour session focus on an individual member’s immediate concerns.
+The format of the groups is both structured and informal and has included addressing specific topics (e.g. getting along with coworkers), discussing real-life issues, and having part of the one-hour session focus on an individual member’s immediate concerns.
 Participation in these groups offers adults support and the opportunity to establish positive relationships with other adults who share similar experiences.
 Both groups meet approximately twice a month.
-In order to protect confidentiality and facilitate the sharing of personal experiences, group enrollment is limited.
+In order to protect the confidentiality and facilitate the sharing of personal experiences, group enrollment is limited.
 Enrollment in the groups is through referral by a TEACCH staff member.
-One of the groups meets at the Chapel Hill TEACCH Center and the other group meets at the Raleigh TEACCh Center.
-If you have interest or wish to learn more about the groups please contact your TEACCH therapist or Catherine Jones at 919-966-3100.
+One of the groups meets at the Chapel Hill TEACCH Center and the other group meets at the Raleigh TEACCH Center.
+If you have an interest or wish to learn more about the groups please contact your TEACCH therapist or Catherine Jones at 919-966-3100.